-Toni Tipton-Martin is an award-winning food and nutrition journalist and community activist who is busy building a healthier community through her books, classes, and foundation.
-She is a James Beard Book Award winner and recently appeared as a guest judge on Bravo’s Top Chef.
+Toni Tipton-Martin is an award-winning food and nutrition journalist who is busy building a healthier community through her books, classes, and foundation.
+She is a James Beard Book Award winner and has appeared as a guest judge on Bravo’s Top Chef.
 In 2016, Toni was featured on CBS Sunday Morning’s annual Food Show; in the anthology, Best Food Writing of 2016; and in Aetna’s 35th Annual African American History Calendar.
 She received Notable Mention in The Best American Essays of 2015.

-Toni is the author of The Jemima Code: Two Centuries of African American Cookbooks (University of Texas), a widely-acclaimed, annotated bibliography that tells the story behind her rare collection.
+Toni is the author of the forthcoming book Jubilee: Recipes From Two Centuries of African American Cooking (Clarkson Potter), a beautifully-photographed recipe collection that takes African American cooking beyond soul food, and The Jemima Code: Two Centuries of African American Cookbooks (University of Texas), a widely-acclaimed, annotated bibliography that tells the story behind her rare collection.
 The Jemima Code also is the title of a traveling exhibit, featuring larger-than-life images of black cooks at work, curated from Toni’s gallery of authors.
+She in a contributor to the forthcoming anthology, Southern Women: More Than 100 Stories of Innovators, Artists, and Icons (Garden and Gun) and to Edna Lewis: At the Table with an American Original (University of North Carolina Press).
 In 2005, she published an historic reprint of an early 20th century cookbook, The Blue Grass Cook Book, by Minnie C. Fox (University Press of Kentucky).
 Blue Grass contains the first known photographs of African American cooks and presents a new portrait of a role model working women can respect and learn from today.
 Toni also is co-author of A Taste of Heritage: New African-American Cuisine (Macmillan) and wrote the chapter on the South for Culinaria: The Food of the United States (Konemann).

 In 1991, Toni became the first African American woman to hold the position of food editor at a major daily newspaper, the Cleveland Plain Dealer.
 Prior to that post, she was the nutrition writer for the Los Angeles Times and a contributing editor to Heart and Soul Magazine (a health and fitness book for African-American women).